LoginRadius/docs/content/references/sdk/dotnet-sdk/index.md

 #### Passwordless Login Verification (GET)

-Verifies a Passwordless Login verification link.
+Verifies a Passwordless Login verification link and exchanges it for user data and a LoginRadius access token.

 > Note: If you are using Passwordless Login by Phone, you will need to use the [Passwordless Login Phone Verification](#passwordless-login-phone-verification-put) API.